(Last Updated On: 13th August 2019)

-I used to walk past this shop, and apart from thinking “Aww, cute name”, a cursory glance in the window had me dismissing it as a run of the mill ‘dust collector’ type of shop.
+I used to walk past this shop, and apart from thinking “Aww, cute name”, a cursory glance in the window had me dismissing it as a run of the mill ‘dust collector’ type of place.
 But oh no, it’s not that at all.
 The Cat’s Miaou is a treasure trove (a bit of digging is indeed needed in certain corners) of original, designer and ethically made high quality trinkets, jewellery, baby-clothes, scarves, hates, gloves, cards, bags, cushions and… oh I think I’ll stop there.
-Don’t be like me, just go in and start hunting.
+Don’t be all Judge Judy like me, just go in and start hunting.

 Dead Head Comics

 Dead Head has been running for more than 25 years and is rumoured to be the inspiration for the hugely popular British comedy Black Books, about a stroppy, misanthrope London bookshop owner.
-If that’s true, maybe it will give you a clue about what you’re likely to find there, but whatever the levels of service, comics fans will have an absolute field day here.
+If that’s true, maybe it will give you a clue about what you’re likely to find there.
+But whatever the levels of service, comics fans will have an absolute field day here.
 If you’ve got a comics lover on your gift buying list, you’ll be able to impress them by picking up comics and graphic novels by independent local Edinburgh and Scottish artists.